Nikhitha-coder19/RiskPulse/README.md

 # RiskPulse

+## 📌 Availability Note

+I understand that the Razorpay AI Builder Internship is intended to be a full-time, in-person opportunity in Bangalore starting in September 2026.

+Due to my university's academic requirements, I am unable to begin a full-time internship before late November/early December 2026.
+I would therefore be sincerely grateful if my project could still be evaluated based on the work demonstrated in this repository rather than being excluded solely because of my current joining-date constraint.

+If I am shortlisted, I will make every reasonable effort to seek an exception from my university for an earlier joining date.
+If an earlier release is not possible, I can commit to joining from late November/early December 2026, when my university permits full-time internships.

+I completely understand if the September start is a firm requirement.
+I simply wanted to communicate my situation transparently and respectfully request that the project be considered on its technical merit before a decision is made based on availability.

 ## Overview

 RiskPulse is a multi-layer AI risk decisioning and operations system designed to help merchants reduce losses from fraudulent transactions, coordinated behavioral abuse, and merchant-level risk.